Drought-Tolerant Butterfly Vine Loves the Heat

-Need a drought-tolerant, heat-tolerant vine for your flower garden?
-Butterfly vine might be the answer.
+Need a drought-tolerant, heat-tolerant blooming vine for your flower garden?
+Butterfly vine might be the answer you're looking for.

-With a name like “Butterfly Vine”, you’d assume this pretty climber would be covered in fluttering wings.
-And it is—but not quite the kind you expect.
-Instead, Butterfly Vine (Mascagnia macroptera) is named for its seed pods, which do indeed resemble a small butterfly in flight.
+With a name like butterfly vine, you’d assume this pretty climber would be covered in fluttering wings.
+And it is—but not the kind you would expect.
+Instead, butterfly vine (Mascagnia macroptera) is named for its seed pods, which resemble a small butterfly in flight.

 Those in zones 8 and even 7 can give this vine a try, especially if planted in a sheltered area that receives plenty of direct sun.
 Try it up against a west-facing wall, where the radiant heat will protect it.
 It will die back to the ground in winter, but should return in spring.
 If you live further north, you can even try growing this as an annual vine, since it grows extremely fast.
+You will still get plenty of blooms to admire before the cold weather arrives.
 Collect the seed pods in the fall and start it again each spring.

-One of the great benefits of Butterfly Vine in warmer regions is its drought-tolerant nature.
-This plant loves heat, and can take on very dry conditions once established.
-Try Butterfly Vine in areas that other plants can’t handle; it’s great for planting by a mailbox or other exposed area.
+One of the great benefits of growing this vine in warmer regions is its drought-tolerant nature.
+This plant loves heat, and it can handle very dry conditions once established.
+Water weekly, or more often if the vine is growing in a container.
+Try it in areas that other plants can’t handle; it’s great for planting by a mailbox or another exposed area.
 Just remember to provide room for it to climb or ramble, or plan to prune it to keep it in check.

 The dark green foliage is evergreen and the flowers attract bees.